th3nobody/cybersecurity/task-3/report.md

 ### 2. Examine sender's email address.

-- As seen in the image this mail was send using gophish using email `ajalto32@gmail.com`
+- As seen in the image this mail was send by gophish using email `ajalto32@gmail.com`

    ![img not found](assets/header.png)